Practice & Projects · OrevateAI

 Introducing Area Code 257

 Consequently, the Canadian Radio-television and Telecommunications Commission (CRTC) approved the implementation of area code 257 as the latest addition to BC’s numbering plan.
 As reported by CityNews Vancouver on May 20, 2025, this new code is the province’s sixth area code, introduced to meet escalating demand.
 Area code 257 operates as another overlay, meaning it doesn’t correspond to a specific geographic region.
 Instead, it serves the entire province of British Columbia, sharing territory with 604, 250, 778, 236, and 672.
 New phone lines, mobile services, and other telecommunication connections established after May 24, 2025, may be assigned a number within area code 257.
+The CRTC’s official announcement highlighted that this strategic overlay ensures seamless service continuity and avoids the complexities of geographic splits.

 Ten-Digit Dialing: The Standard